 So, the dusty rose color of my marvelous tulle skirt up there?
 There’s a specific reason it’s being worn on the lower half of my bod.
 Boy, does it ever make me look like a flu victim when it’s up next to my face.
 Drains the color from my skin, dulls my eyes and hair, sucks all the sparkle out of my complexion.
 But my legs suffer less, as you can see.
 They’re just as pale and pinky as always.

 Now, if it’s bright red or neon yellow that messes with your complexion, you may feel like wearing such blaring brights on your bottom half will draw attention to your hips and butt and legs.
 True, true.
 And if you’re self-conscious about those body parts, that may feel risky.
 You can certainly mitigate the effect by doing a long cardigan or blazer when wearing bright bottoms, but if that doesn’t appeal, fear not.
 There are plenty of other ways to get your neon on.

 Wear it in a pattern

-This might be the least satisfying of your options, but it’s still worth mentioning.
+This might be the least satisfying of your options, but it’s still a viable option.
 If you love yellow and long to wear big swaths of it, try a different trick than this one.
 But if a little dab will do ya, pattern is a fabulous way to work tricky colors into daily wear.
 You can even pick patterns in which the offending shade is dominant.
 The presence of other tones and the movement provided by graphic patterns will help soften the impact.

 As is the case with bottoms, some unflattering colors make for real attention-grabbers when worn on your lower half.
 You may balk at the idea of wearing hot pink, bright white, or vibrant teal tights.
 But if it’s navy, gray, or black that fights your natural coloring, picking those colors up in hosiery can feel more easy and natural.